domainmod/domainmod/README.md

         git pull

     That's it!
 Upgrading with git is very easy, which is one of the reasons it's my recommended method for obtaining the DomainMOD source code.

-## Cron Job Installation (Optional)
-DomainMOD includes multiple cron jobs to help keep things running smoothly.
-Although the cron jobs are optional, it's highly recommended that you use them, and that you trigger them to run overnight while you're asleep.
-This will ensure that DomainMOD has the freshest data possible when you start your day.

-To run all current and future cron jobs, simply execute this one cron job instead of the others below:

-    /cron/main.php

-Individual Cron Jobs

-1. The second cron job will send out an email reminder about Domains and SSL Certificates that are coming up for renewal (to all active, subscribed users).

-    Cron job: /cron/expirations.php

-2. The third cron job will rebuild your Data Warehouse.
-If you're going to use the Data Warehouse it's highly recommended that you set this cron job up to automate your builds.
-There's a lot of work being done in the background during a build, and more often than not a web browser will timeout if you try to build through the UI instead of using the cron job, leading to incomplete and missing information in your Data Warehouse.

-    Cron job: /cron/dw.php

 ## Data Warehouse